Proposed

 Agriculture

-• Institute a low-interest (and long-term) loan assistance program tailored to SME farmers and cooperatives.
+• Provide a low-interest loan assistance program directly tailored towards small-to-medium farmers and cooperatives

 Governing

-• Constitute a gender-inclusive Cabinet comprised of capable and honest Liberians.
+• Constitute a gender-inclusive Cabinet of capable and honest Liberians.

 Health

-• Turn John F. Kennedy Hospital (the nation’s largest) and Tappita Hospital into two of the most regionally referred and teaching hospitals in West Africa by investing 150 million dollars over two years.
-Liberians should not have to leave their own country to receive proper medical care.
+• Turn the John F. Kennedy Hospital (the nation’s largest) into one of the five most regionally referred and teaching hospitals in West Africa by investing $100 million over a three-year period.
+Liberians should not have to leave their own country for proper medical care.

-• Establish a modern (and state-of-the-art) clinic in every one of Liberia’s 73 districts through joint public-private partnerships (with subsidized treatment for the poor).
+• Establish in every single one of Liberia’s 73 districts, one modern (and state-of-the-art) clinic through a joint public-private partnership (with subsidized treatment for the poor).

-• Conduct recertification of all hospitals and clinics around the country and close down establishments that do not meet minimum standards.
+• Conduct recertification of all hospitals and clinics around the country, closing down all establishments that do not meet minimum international standards.

 • Conduct recertification and licensing of all doctors and nurses.
-Doctors and nurses who do not pass must participate in a six-month training course to be eligible for a re-evaluation.
+The individuals who do not qualify will be provided training courses, to be re-evaluated at its conclusion.

 Infrastructure

-• Ensure that every county establishes proper “maintenance” hubs with equipment and technical know-how to effectively maintain their roads, public schools, and health facilities.
+• Ensure that every county establishes robust “maintenance” hubs with the proper equipment and support – where effective management of their roads, public schools and health facilities occur.

-• Expand the size of the Army Corps of Engineers, which will lead the building or rebuilding of community infrastructure projects such as farm-to-market roads, community clinics, and schools.
+• Drastically expand the size of the Army’s corps of engineers, who will take a leading role in (re-)building community infrastructure such as farm-to-market roads, state-of-the-art community clinics and modern schools.

 Land Rights

-• Implement and enforce requirements that the Land Commission review/register/validate all public and private land sales throughout the country.
+• Implement and enforce the policy of the Land Commission having to approve/validate all public and private sales of land throughout the country.

 Transparency and Fight Against Corruption